Baby Essentials for the First 3 Months You Can’t Forget About

 8. Wipes

-Wipes are an integral baby product in maintaining a baby’s cleanliness, particularly in the more frequent diaper change days in the first 3 months.
+Wipes are an integral baby product in maintaining a baby’s cleanliness, particularly in the more frequent diaper change days in the first three months.

 Wipes are also handy for general mess management.
 I use them often to clean unexpected messes, spills, or spit-ups.